luobogao/Fire-Kasina-Fruition-Analysis-2023/README.md

 ## Contribution
-Please feel free to contribute your own analysis!
 This work is just a first step, looking at the simplest possible changes around fruitions.
 The purpose of publishing this data so far is to support future work.
+I am eager to find others with coding experience who would like to collaborate - no meditation experience necessary.
+There is a lot of work to do and a large potential to benefit others.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/YourFeature`)